parsiya/parsiya.net/content/page/CheatSheet.markdown

 wsl --import NewDebian C:/path/to/newdebian/ C:/path/to/debian.tar
 ```

-Note: If you import a distro like this, the `ext4.vhdx` file be located inside
+Note: If you import a distro like this, the `ext4.vhdx` file will be in
-`newdebian` and will not be in
+`C:/path/to/newdebian/` and not in
 `%LocalAppData%/packages/{full-distro-name}/LocalState`.

 ## Hugo Server doesn't see File Notifications Events in WSL2